jekhokie/raspberry-noaa-v2/README.md

 Enhancements since V1:

+* Option to produce a spectrogram image alongside the other processed image types.
 * Administrative web interface for deleting bad captures from database and respective images on disk.
 * Satvis visualization in iframe within webpanel pass list page
 * MVC architecture for webpanel to allow faster feature integration